unraid/docs/docs/unraid-os/manual/shares.md

 space.

-Also note that unRAID will typically not move a file onto a new disk if you\'re over-writing or updating it.
+Also note that unRAID will typically not move a file onto a new disk if you're over-writing or updating it.
 For example, a backup file that grows in size over time could end up filling a disk and causing a disk full error.\
 IMPORTANT; There is also a Minkmum Free Space setting for cache pools.